daodiseomirror/docs/user-guide/getting-started/trade.md

 Limit Order is visible on **My Page**.
 Users can select Cancel from Actions column to remove the submitted Limit Order.

-_Please note that your Limit Order can be executed when Terraswap price of the mAsset **exceeds** the Limit Price due to slippage cause by size of your transaction against the liquidity pool._&#x20;
+_Please note that your Limit Order can be executed when Daodiseoswap price of the mAsset **exceeds** the Limit Price due to slippage cause by size of your transaction against the liquidity pool._&#x20;